bunsn/boiler/README.md

 ## Installation

-Boiler is an npm module, designed to be run a browser environment.
+Boiler is an npm module, designed to be run in a browser environment.

 ```
 npm i @bunsn/boiler